baumannzone/gameboy-css/readme.md

 ![gameboy](./docs/img.png)

 ### Overview
 An awesome GameBoy illustration created with CSS and some HTML (during a long trip by car).
-Effects made whit pure Javascript.
+Effects made with pure (vanilla) Javascript.
 The source files are written in [Pug](https://github.com/pugjs/pug) and [Stylus](http://stylus-lang.com/).

 **Video**: https://www.youtube.com/watch?v=9G_4hoLzoVc